lsst-sqre/nublado1/README.md

   jld-hub-physpvc.yml`.
 The Hub needs some persistent storage so its knowledge of user sessions survives a container restart.

-* Symlink the appropriate config into the `kubernetes` directory.
-Assuming you are using it as your working directory, `ln -sf ../jupyterhub_config config`.

 * Create a file from the secrets template.
 Populate this secrets file with the following (base64-encoded):